 Pellet grills are no longer just for nerds.
 Invented in the ’80s by the folks who would eventually found Traeger, which remains one of the most popular brands in the category, they work by pushing tiny pieces of compressed would from a hopper and into a firebox under a tray, which is fixed under the grates.
 Most have onboard computers and fans that regulate temperature, even feeding cooking and temperature data to smartphone apps.
 It is the only category in grilling to wholeheartedly embrace such technology into even its entry-level products, technology that has made the category as a whole the easiest, most relaxed path to properly smoked meat there is.
 But as pellet grilling has become more popular, so have the grills that make it happen.
 From great value to just plain great, these are the best pellet grills and smokers you can buy.

-Manufacturers have begun working smart technology into their latest grills, but pellet grills have had it for years now.
+Grilling from your couch: Manufacturers have begun working smart technology into their latest grills, but pellet grills have had it for years now.
 Turn on the grill, select a cook cycle and get the interior pre-heated and smoky from bed.
-Once you're cooking, you can monitor the internal temperature of the butt you're roasting from your phone.
+Once you're cooking, you can monitor the internal temperature of the butt you're roasting from your phone via Wi-Fi.
 More advanced pellet grills will even cut the temperature when you're closing in on that desired temperature.
+One note, though: Wi-Fi connectivity is largely dependent on the distance and obstructions between your grill and route.
+If your router is buried deep in the basement, it's unlikely you'll secure a working connection.

-As odd as it sounds, pellet grills are better described as pellet smokers.
+More smoker, less grill: As odd as it sounds, pellet grills are better described as pellet smokers.
 Most max out around 450 degrees, and they don't operate through direct heat like a gas or charcoal grill (though many gas grills today use small diffusers to balance heat distribution).
-We don't recommend pellet grills if you're interested in grilling steaks or other quick-cooking grilled foods for this reason.
+We don't recommend pellet grills if you're interested in grilling steaks or other quick-cooking grilled foods for this reason, though there are a small number of notable exceptions to this rule (like our Step-Up pick, the YS480S).

 The Short List